Last updated: October 2015

 How long are our cookies stored on your device?

 Many of our cookies are session cookies, which means they are deleted when you close your browser.
 However, some of the cookies set when you use our online services are persistent cookies, which means that they are stored on your device until they expire or you remove them.

 Our persistent functional cookies are generally set to expire after a short period of time, as we use them mainly to ensure that you don’t need to keep repeating actions on our online services within a short space of time.
-However, the persistent analytical, preference, advertising and third party cookies set when you use our online services may last longer, as, for example, they help us and/or third party to recognise you when you return to our or their online services.
+However, the persistent analytical, preference, advertising and third party cookies set when you use our online services may last longer, as, for example, they help us and/or third parties to recognise you when you return to our or their online services.

 If you want to find out more about online behavioural advertising cookies and how to disable them, go towww.youronlinechoices.eu or you can go to the websites of individual advertising networks some of which are referred to above.

-BY LOGGING IN TO USE ANY OF OUR SERVICES OR BY CONTINUING TO USE OUR ONLINE SERVICES, YOU CONSENT TO THE SETTING OF COOKIES AS DESCRIBED ABOVE (EXCEPT TO THE EXTENT YOU HAVE MODIFIED YOUR BROWSER SETTINGS TO REJECT COOKIES).
+BY CONTINUING TO USE OUR ONLINE SERVICES, YOU CONSENT TO THE SETTING OF COOKIES AS DESCRIBED ABOVE (EXCEPT TO THE EXTENT YOU HAVE MODIFIED YOUR BROWSER SETTINGS TO REJECT COOKIES).